Frequently Asked Questions

 Stand for Children is a non-profit education advocacy organization focused on ensuring all students receive a high quality, relevant education, especially those whose boundless potential is overlooked and under-tapped because of their skin color, zip code, first language, or disability.

 We do this by supporting policies that improve outcomes for students, ensuring those policies outcomes are implemented in the classroom, partnering with parents and families to speak up for the needs of their students and electing education champions who will consider every kid in Washington’s education system.

 Who is a part of Stand for Children?

 Our supporters are parents, educators, and community members.
-Our Washington chapter has a headquarters and staff based in Seattle, as well as organizers in Tacoma and Spokane.
-We also have a Washington State Advisory Board comprised of volunteers with backgrounds in education system activism and policy.
+Our Washington chapter has a headquarters and staff based in Seattle, plus organizers in South Seattle and Spokane.
+We also partner with schools statewide in the Puget Sound, Spokane, Clark County, and the Yakima Valley.
+Our Washington State Advisory Board comprised of volunteers with backgrounds in education system activism and policy.

 When/why were you formed?

 Our national organization was started by Jonah Edelman in 1996 with a historic founding rally in Washington, D.C., which was attended by more than 300,000 people on behalf of kids.
 Jonah continues a long family line of service to community.
 His parents, Marian Wright Edelman and Peter Edelman, have stood up for civil rights, equal opportunity, and children's well-being their whole careers.
 Marian Wright Edelman was the first African American woman admitted to The Mississippi Bar and founded the Children’s Defense Fund.
 Peter Edelman has served as an aide to Robert Kennedy and Bill Clinton.